vbee-test-org/dummy-repo-1/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the GPL-3.0 License.
 See the [LICENSE](LICENSE) file for more information.